ZDDWLIG/DRL-pytorch/README.md

 ```
 # Train

-If you want to train , then run：
+For example, if you want to train DQN, then run：

 ```
   cd DQN